Gradient-based Local Next-best-view Planning for Improved Perception of Targeted Plant Nodes: Related work

-Gradient-based methods are an alternate approach, which use the gradient of some viewpoint utility function to guide the selection of the next-best viewpoint.
-They can be beneficial for local planning as they avoid the computational cost of sampling candidate viewpoints and can generate a smooth sequence of viewpoints.
-Lehnert et al. \cite{lehnert20193d} computed the gradient based on the surface area of the target object and showed that servoing the camera along the gradient improves the target perception.
-However, they used a special multi-camera setup to compute the gradients, making their method difficult to apply with other robotic platforms.
-Also, as they relied only on the current sensor data and did not explicitly map the scene.
-Deng et al. \cite{deng2020frontier} proposed a fuzzy logic filter to make their frontier-based utility function differentiable.
-This allowed them to run a gradient-based optimisation to refine a global plan.
+Gradient-based methods are an alternative approach, which use the gradient of some viewpoint utility function to guide the selection of the next-best viewpoint.
+They can be beneficial for local planning as they avoid the computational cost of sampling candidates and can generate a smooth sequence of viewpoints.
+In \cite{lehnert20193d}, it was shown that computing the gradient based on the surface area of a target object and servoing the camera along the gradient improved the target perception.
+However, they used a special multi-camera setup to compute the gradients, making their method difficult to apply on other platforms.
+Also, they relied only on the current sensor data and did not explicitly map the scene.
+In \cite{deng2020frontier}, a fuzzy logic filter was used to make a frontier-based utility function differentiable.
+This allowed the refinement of a global plan using gradient-based optimisation.
 However, their approach did not include semantic information to focus on target objects.
-Compared to these works, we propose a novel gradient-based approach for local NBV planning to perceive single target objects better.
-Our approach also uses a scene representation to merge information from multiple viewpoints, including semantic information.
+Compared to these works, we propose a novel gradient-based approach for local NBV planning to perceive single target objects better, using volumetric and semantic information merged over multiple viewpoints.

 In the agro-food domain, active vision methods have been shown to improve perception for tasks such as plant phenotyping \cite{gibbs2019active}, volume estimation of fruits \cite{zaenker2021viewpoint, marangoz2022fruit}, and mapping crop fields \cite{ruckin2022adaptive}.
 In our previous work, we showed that active vision can efficiently search and detect the task-relevant plant parts by focusing attention towards them \cite{burusa2022attention} and using semantic knowledge \cite{burusa2023efficient}.
 However, improving the perception of single target objects using active vision has not been widely studied.